 Housing costs in Windsor are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Windsor is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Windsor is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Windsor who work in management occupations (12.28%), sales jobs (10.99%), and office and administrative support (9.94%).
+There are especially a lot of people living in Windsor who work in management occupations (11.30%), office and administrative support (10.90%), and sales jobs (10.71%).

-The per capita income in Windsor in 2018 was $39,483, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $157,932 for a family of four.
+The per capita income in Windsor in 2018 was $40,960, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $163,840 for a family of four.
+However, Windsor contains both very wealthy and poor people as well.

 The most common language spoken in Windsor is English.
 Other important languages spoken here include Spanish and German/Yiddish.